information-sharing-networks/isn-ref-impl/README.md

       #ref [:user]
     }
  } ; this gives your localhost user permission to create the btd1 and btd2 signal types (the unique name for the signal is defined in the definition file referenced above).
+   ; in production you grant permission to other Participant Sites to post signals by adding the domain name(s) in this section.
+   ; #ref [:user] is a placeholder for your own domain name and should not be removed
 ```

 You can read more about how the reference implementation works at your new dev site http://localhost:5001/documentation